IBED2023/IBED2023.github.io/IBED Datasets.md

 ## Data availability

-More information  (e.g., commercial building stocks and carbon emissions of commercial building operations) are available from the founder (maminda@lbl.gov) on reasonable request.
+For additional information, including **detailed energy activities of residential buildings' end uses, commercial building stocks, and energy and emissions of commercial buildings' end uses**, you can contact the project leader, Dr. Minda Ma, at maminda@lbl.gov.
+We will provide the requested information upon reasonable request.